CrossTheRoadElec/Phoenix5-Documentation/source/ch06b_PrepLinuxRobot.rst

 .. |_Linux_IP_Image_| image:: img/LinuxWlan.png

-Your program runs the diagnostics server, so you do not need to install the diagnostics server through Phoenix Tuner.
+Your program runs the diagnostics server, so you should not install the diagnostics server through Phoenix Tuner.
 You can disable the diagnostics server in your program by adding ``c_SetPhoenixDiagnosticsStartTime(-1);`` to the start of your main method.
 The line is commented out in the example program.